Painted into a Corner

 But as more and more Jews from around the world make aliyah and return to the land of Israel, if push came to shove this could easily be checked off as a work in progress.

-2. He will spread the universal knowledge of the God of Israel (Zech.
+2. He will spread the universal knowledge of the God of Israel all throughout the world (Zech.
 14:9).

 After the judgments that Jesus will execute following the Second Coming to determine who is granted or denied entrance into the Millennial Kingdom (Matt.
 25), the kingdom will be inaugurated with a population in which every single individual will be a born-again believer in Jesus Christ as their Savior and Lord.
 So, I guess the above would be a fair statement.